Best AI Project Management Software in 2026: Top 8 Tools Compared

 Honest failure modes (including Onplana's)

-Onplana's honest limits: we ship all six AI capabilities, but (1) the FREE tier's 100K tokens per seat per month is a subsidy — real usage needs Pro+; (2) plan generation quality correlates strongly with how specific your project description is (a 10-word prompt gets 10-word quality; give it 2-3 paragraphs of context to get something usable); (3) risk detection fires continuously but surfacing requires an active user to read the risk register.
-And (4) like every LLM-based system we have failure modes around edge cases in dependency graphs — the tool shows confidence when it should express uncertainty occasionally.
+Onplana's honest limits: we ship all six AI capabilities, but (1) the FREE tier's 100K tokens per seat per month is a subsidy, real usage needs Pro+; (2) plan generation quality correlates strongly with how specific your project description is (a 10-word prompt gets 10-word quality; give it 2-3 paragraphs of context to get something usable); (3) risk detection fires continuously but surfacing requires an active user to read the risk register.
+And (4) like every LLM-based system we have failure modes around edge cases in dependency graphs; the tool occasionally shows confidence when it should express uncertainty.
 We're working on it.

 How to evaluate AI in your trial